rocketcloudsolutions/RCSLunchtime/README.md

 RCSLunchtime
 ============

+We are harnessing the power of many languages to solve the most important question:

-What's for lunch?
-Leave it up to Math.random
+Whats for lunch?